GWeindel/hmp/README.md

 ### Simulating data

 In the following code block we simulate 50 trials from four known sources, this is not code you would need for your own analysis except if you want to simulate and test properties of HMP models.
-All these four sources are defined by a localization, an activation amplitude and a distribution (here gamma with shape and scale parameters) for the onsets of the bumps on each trial.
+All these four sources are defined by a localization, an activation amplitude and a distribution (here a gamma with shape and scale parameters) for the onsets of the stages on each trial.
 The simulation functions are based on this [MNE tutorial ](https://mne.tools/stable/auto_examples/simulation/simulated_raw_data_using_subject_anatomy.html).

 _If you're running this for the first time a 1.65 G file will be downloaded in order to perform the simulation but this will be done only once (alternatively you can just download the corresponding simulation file and place it in the same folder from where you are running this notebook)_